huynguy-db/arcion-docs/content/docs/source-setup/MySQL.md

 - Replicant skips replicating functions.
 The target database table possesses different definition than the one on the source.
 Replicant treats generated columns as ordinary columns.

 ### Replication of generated columns in homogeneous pipeline
-A homogeneous pipeline means replication between two MySQL databases.
+A homogeneous pipeline means replication between two identical database platforms.
+For example, a MySQL-to-MySQL replication pipeline.

 For a homogeneous pipeline, the behavior of `computed-columns` is the following.
 The behavior depends on the usage of the [`create-sql`](#cli-option) or `fetch-create-sql` parameters: